dianamoreira/thefuck/ArchSW-docs/REPORT.md

 ### Scenarios

-The use cases or scenarios, as it is also known, connects all the views described above.

-In this view we can analyze the sequences of interactions between objects (in this case the user), and between the different processes.
-It helps to identify architectural elements and illustrate and validate the architecture design.
-It also helps the architect during the architecture design.
+The scenarios, or use cases, describe the possible interactions between user and system (different processes).
+In particular, it allows for validating all the following system views, with respect to compliance regarding the proposed functionalities.

-For this system, we'll use the [use case diagrams](http://www.agilemodeling.com/artifacts/useCaseDiagram.htm) to represent a user's interaction with the system, showing the relationship between the user and the different use cases.
+As such, we now present the [use case diagram](http://www.agilemodeling.com/artifacts/useCaseDiagram.htm), between the (single) user, and the available commands.

 ![UseCaseDiagram](/ArchSW-docs/Diagrams/usecase.png)